 What do you think matters most in a committed relationship?
-Perhaps you believe that, in order to be a part of a committed relationship, a deep sense of love and security must be found, or that the person you are with must be the one you believe is “the one”… or… perhaps it’s simply the fun times and companionship that brings light and spontaneity into your life.
+Perhaps you believe that, in order to be a part of a committed relationship, a deep sense of love and security must be found, or that the person you are with must be the one you believe is your soulmate, or, perhaps, you are looking for fun times and companionship with someone who brings light and spontaneity into your life.
 Maybe you are looking for all three.

-Have love, show love and feel love for the special someone in your life… Speak this love verbally, physically and emotionally.
+Have love, feel love and show love for the special someone in your life.
+Speak this love verbally, physically and emotionally.
 Words matter.
 Actions matter.
-Your feelings matter too, don’t ignore them, find a way to communicate your feelings, even if you need to write them down and convey them that way.
+Your feelings matter too, don’t ignore them.
+Find a way to communicate your feelings, even if you need to write them down and convey them that way.

 Compassion and Empathy

-Gaining an understanding of your partner’s needs, wants and feelings… is what can keep you, not just together, but truly close throughout the relationship.
-This is what separates the truly amazing relationships from the mediocre relationships that often behave more like a business partnership.
+Gaining an understanding of your partner’s needs, wants and feelings can keep you, not just together, but truly close throughout the relationship.
+Compassion and empathy is what separates the truly amazing relationships from the mediocre relationships that often behave more like a business partnership.
 In a business partnership you make a compromise because you have to in order to keep working and you may not be happy about doing so.
 In an empathetic relationship, you make a compromise because you have an understanding of the other person’s point-of-view and are willing to meet halfway so that you can both be happier.

-Everyone will have emotional times that will drag them up and down through anxiety, worry, anger, jealousy and feelings of inadequacy and other powerful negative emotions.
-But, having someone to encourage, listen and support you… that can bring the “life” back into your life.
+Everyone has times when they experience emotional turmoil.
+An individual will experience many moments of anxiety, anger, jealousy, feelings of inadequacy and other powerful negative emotions.
+But, having someone to encourage, listen to, and support you can bring the “life” back into your life.

-This is a tricky one and commonly overlooked.
 You may have already clearly identified what you want your relationship to look like, but perhaps you haven’t talked about it with your partner.
-You may even feel like you don’t want to do any sort of identification of your relationship.
-But, if you don’t identify at least some of the most important parts of your relationship with the other person, then you could be setting yourself up for a wake-up call when you come to some realization that the relationship you think you have, isn’t what they thought you have and therefore, you don’t really have the relationship that you were thinking you thought you had.
+Or, you may feel like you don’t want to do any sort of labeling of your relationship.
+But, if you don’t identify at least some of the most important parts of your relationship with the other person, then you could be setting yourself up for a wake-up call when you come to realize that the relationship you thought you has, wasn’t the same thing your partner thought you had.
+When this happens, neither partner ends up with the relationship they hoped for.

-I should point out that when in the process of identifying your relationship with someone, do NOT superimpose things that you have identified, let the other person build their own set of things they have identified about the relationship and then, and only then discuss what each of you have discovered.
-Keep it as much of an exploratory ongoing conversation as possible.
-Don’t decide what is what for the other person, but also don’t be apologetic for what you decide is part of your relationship.. there is no wrong and right here folks.
+I should point out that when in the process of identifying your relationship with someone, do not superimpose the things that you have identified or wish for.
+Let the other person build their own set of things they have identified about the relationship and then, and only then, discuss what each of you have discovered and hope for.

-No matter who you are, you will never do what you want or what you think you should do a hundred percent of the time… sorry, that’s just not humanly possible.
-So, what this means is that you NEED to remind yourself to be present in the relationship and really act the part versus conjuring up some excuse that you can twist into a reason why you can’t put out the effort.
+Humans are not infallible.
+No matter who you are, you will never be able to do what you want or what you think you should do a hundred percent of the time.
+This means is that you need to remind yourself to be present in the relationship and put in the effort.

-Value your time with your partner in your relationship; it’s not forever and by the time you realize it’s not forever you might just find yourself wishing you had valued and made your relationship a higher priority throughout its duration.
+Value your time with your partner in your relationship.
+Nothing is forever and as time goes by you find yourself wishing you had valued your relationship more or made it a higher priority.

-I have yet to read or hear from anyone on their deathbed, that they wish they had worked more and spent less time with their family or partners.
+I have yet to read or hear of anyone on their deathbed, that wish they had spent less time with their family or partners.
 What they seem to remember more than anything, is the special moments they shared with their loved ones.
-If you’re not laughing nearly everyday, then take some time to reevaluate and make sure you are prioritizing what is truly important to you.
+If you’re not laughing or smiling nearly everyday, then take some time to reevaluate and make sure you are prioritizing what is truly important to you.

-So go “all in”, pour yourself fully into what you have committed to and when the grass on the other side looks greener… focus and tend to your yard, the more you water, weed, fertilize and aerate your lawn… the more beautiful it will grow and the more appreciative you will become.
+Go “all in.”
+Pour yourself fully into that which you have committed to.
+And, when the grass on the other side looks greener, focus and tend to your own yard.
+The more you water, and weed your lawn, the more beautiful it will grow and the more appreciative you will become.